SGopinath89/IT2342024studis/README.md

     ADMIN_PASSWORD = password for admin
     ADMIN_EMAIL = email for admin account (Used for logging).
     ADMIN_REGNUMBER = registration number for admin
+    SUPPORTMAIL = email used to provide support for users (For sending password reset requests. keep-in mind that this email will be used by users, so it's better to make a new mail for just this.)
+    SUPPORTAPPPASSWORD = google app password (Note: This is not the acount password.
+How to obtain this password will be list in the below.)
+    MAILSERVICE = mail service you will be using (ex: 'gmail', 'yahoo.mail') SYSADMINMAIL = system admin mail (This will receive password reset requests from the support mail).
     ```
+6. For obtainig app password, first access the manage acount of your selected mail.
+Then search the term App Passwords.
+Follow the Link and it will ask for a app name.
+Provide the appropriate app name and it will automatically generate a app password.
-6. Be sure to change the admin details after first run.
+7. Be sure to change the admin details after first run.
 Above details are only for initialization.
-7. Type the following command in the terminal to run the backend:
+8. Type the following command in the terminal to run the backend:
     ```
     npm start
     ```